Family Day at the Beach :: Jacks & Isaacs Bay

 View of Buck Island National Park from the East End Marine Park on St Croix

 Recently, I spent the afternoon hiking with my island family of close friends to Jacks & Isaacs Bay on the East End of St Croix.
-It had been several years since I’d been down there and I had remembered a somewhat strenuous hike with a bit of rock climbing involved, so I was a little concerned about the little tikes (2-5 year olds) coming along with us.
+It had been several years since I’d been down there and I remembered a somewhat strenuous hike with a bit of rock climbing involved, so I was a little concerned about the little tikes (2 to 5-year-olds) coming along with us.
 Boy, was I pleasantly surprised!
-The trail that leads from the small parking area just before Point Udall has been widened and well maintained.
+The trail that leads from the small parking area just before Point Udall has been widened and well-maintained.

 Well maintained path to Jacks & Isaac’s Bay